 Looking for new means

 The conference really resolved itself into two parts: discussion of work and progress towards environmental and social goals and the application of ESG.
 The two proved difficult to weld together, even if they are straining towards the same goal.
-Perhaps it was Birgitta Forsström of Norway’s Stiftelsen Brita Maria Renlunds really encapsulated the underlying preoccupation of the conference.
+Perhaps it was Birgitta Forsström of Finland’s Stiftelsen Brita Maria Renlunds really encapsulated the underlying preoccupation of the conference.
 Her foundation deals with the welfare of children.
 The problems they now face – mental well-being, inequality – aren’t the ones they used to face.
 This year, they have developed a new strategy.
 They weren’t alone.
 Others spoke of rethinking a previous approach and adopting a new one, In a sense, all of those present are looking for a way to reconfigure themselves and their work to adapt to changing times and problems.

 First and last